Terrestrial flies

 Terrestrial flies are a broad group of artificial flies used by fly anglers to imitate terrestrial insects that fall prey to fish in rivers, streams and lakes.
 Most typical are patterns imitating grasshoppers, crickets, ants, beetles, leaf hoppers, cicadas and moths.

 History

 Terrestrial fly patterns as a class of artificial was developed in earnest in the 1950s with the publication of Vincent C. Marinaro's A Modern Dry Fly Code-The Classic and Revolutionary Book on Dry-Fly Fishing with Aquatic and Terrestrial Artificials (1950).
 In the early centuries of fly fishing, fly anglers certainly attempted to replicate just about any type of live bait used for fishing.
-Some of these flies were undoubtably replicating terrestrial insects.
-The Palmer Worm of the 17th century was a heavily hackled fly that resembled a common fuzzy caterpiller, yet as Andrew Herd in The Fly-Two Thousand Years of Fly Fishing (2003) relates, palmer worms were never found in or on the water.
+Some of these flies were undoubtedly replicating terrestrial insects.
+The Palmer Worm of the 17th century was a heavily hackled fly that resembled a common fuzzy caterpillar, yet as Andrew Herd in The Fly-Two Thousand Years of Fly Fishing (2003) relates, palmer worms were never found in or on the water.